ubcyukiny/cat-project/README.md

 - As a user, I want to be able to load my user data from file

-- As a user, I want to see more realism by adding time and stat decay in Cat
+- As a user, I want to see more realism by adding time and stat decay in Cat...